-For 2016, we will be developing classes for St. Joseph.
-There has been interested expressed for classes in Chillicothe and Gallatin.
-If you are interested in either location, please contact Tim Baker at 660-663-3232.
+For 2017, we will be developing classes for St. Joseph.
+There has been interested expressed for classes in Bethany and Plattsburg as well.
+If you are interested in any of these locations, please contact Tim Baker at 660-663-3232.

-The training will be held on Thursday evenings beginning March 31st and ending on June 16th.
+The training will be held on Tuesday and Thursday evenings, depending on the site.
+Classes will begin March 23rd and end on June 8th.
 Starting time is 6 pm with each session wrapping up by 9 pm.

 Below, you will find an application form for the training.
 The class will cost $110.00 per person or $195.00 per couple.
 Download the form (pdf), fill out the application, and return it to the Buchanan County Extension office by Thursday, March 24th.
 If you have applied in the past and the program was not held just simply send the payment and update any information that may have changed and write on the form “information on file”.
 If you have any questions, do not hesitate to give us a call or email.
 Again, thank-you for your interest in the Missouri Master Gardener program and we look forward to receiving your application.

 Tom Fowler and Tim Baker